 - Use callbacks to build interactive applications

-- Deploy your application on Heroku
+- Deploy your application on PythonAnywhere

-You can download the source code, data, and resources for the sample application you’ll make in this tutorial by clicking the link below:
+You can download the source code, data, and resources for the sample application that you’ll make in this tutorial by clicking the link below:

 Get the Source Code: Click here to get the source code you’ll use to learn about creating data visualization interfaces in Python with Dash in this tutorial.